GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 Next, tell your website about your Android app by [adding a web app manifest](/add-manifest/) to your page.
-The manifest must include `related_applications` property, an array that provides the details about your app, including `platform` and `id`.
+The manifest must include the `related_applications` property, an array that provides the details about your app, including `platform` and `id`.

 * `platform` must be `play`